Identification

 Registration of unaccompanied minors

-In view of the reform of the Ruling of the Immigration Law, in early 2021 different organisations presented a set of proposals for reforming the provisions related to unaccompanied migrant children, especially regarding their registration and documentation in order to ensure their effective integration in Spain.[69]
+In view of the reform of the Ruling of the Immigration Law, in early 2021 different organisations presented a set of proposals for reforming the provisions related to unaccompanied migrant children, especially regarding their registration and documentation in order to ensure their effective integration in Spain.[72]
 The reform was finally adopted in October 2021.
-It facilitates access to residence and work permits for unaccompanied migrant children, as well as those for who arrived as children and aged out and are between 18 and 23 years old, and allows access to work also for children turning 16.[70]
+It facilitates access to residence and work permits for unaccompanied migrant children, as well as those for who arrived as children and aged out and are between 18 and 23 years old, and allows access to work also for children turning 16.[73]
 The change is expected to improve living conditions and integration prospects for thousands of young people.
-Since the reform entered into force until November 2022, the Minister of Inclusion, Social security and Migration processed a total of 16,716 of residence and work permits have been issued.[71]
+From the entry into force of the reform in November 2022 until 30 June 2023, a total of 16,211 children and young adults aged between 16 and 23 years old had a residence permit.
+In addition, the 60% of them were in the labour register.[74]

 [1] Article 46(2) Asylum Act.